MajorcaDevs/mdbackup/README.md

           "endpoint": "Endpoint (if not set, uses Amazon S3 endpoint)", "accessKeyId": "Access Key ID",
           "accessSecretKey": "Access Secret Key",
-          "bucket": "Name of the bucket"
+          "bucket": "Name of the bucket",
-        },
+          "storageClass": "S3 Storage Class for backed-up files (only for Amazon S3)" },
         {
           "type": "b2",